KCErb/lucky-hasura-docker/README.md

 ### Test Hasura

 Now let's add the above to our Lucky test suite.
 Here's an example file that gets the job done.
-I'm not saying this is an ideal way to test, I would actually prefer to abstract this out a little so that I could have a graphql request helper for example, but for the purposes of demonstration it's easier to keep it in a single file.
+I'm not saying this is an ideal way to test, I would actually prefer to abstract this out a little so that I could have a graphql request helper and a config file for example, but for the purposes of demonstration it's easier to keep it in a single file.
 Go ahead and add this to `spec/requests/graphql/users/query_spec.r` if you want to copy the pattern Lucky ships with and then run `crystal spec` in your test container.

 ```crystal
 require "../../../spec_helper"